-Contaminated food and water is the leading source of illness and diarrhea that occurs during travel.
-Fortunately, there are some choices you can make to reduce your chance of becoming ill.
-Here are some suggestions:
+Contaminated food and water is the leading source of illness and diarrhea during travel.
+Fortunately, you can reduce your chance of becoming ill during your trip by making these safe choices.

 Ask the concierge at your hotel or on your cruise ship for recommendations for well-established, reliable dining locations.
 International hotels and better restaurants that normally cater to travelers in big cities are generally a safer option when dining out.
 Yet, careful, informed choices remains important everywhere

-When selecting foods, know that foods and beverages served steaming hot are considered safe.
+When dining out, remember that foods and beverages served steaming hot are considered safe.
 Street vendors should be avoided.
 Order all meat and seafood well done.
 Beware of anything cold, especially meat, even if it has been cooked.
 The following chart provides a short list of food products considered safe as well as foods to avoid.

 - Hot coffee, tea, and soup (if served steaming)

 - Any food served steaming